osm-search/Nominatim/docs/Import_and_update.md

 The following instructions explain how to create a Nominatim database from an OSM planet file and how to keep the database up to date.
-It is assumed that you have already sucessfully installed the Nominatim software itself, if not return to the [prerequisites page](Prerequisites.md).
+It is assumed that you have already sucessfully installed the Nominatim software itself, if not return to the [installation page](Installation.md).

 Configuration setup in settings/local.php
 -----------------------------------------